Sulfonate

-In organosulfur chemistry, a sulfonate is a salt, anion or ester of a sulfonic acid.
-Its formula is R\sS(=O)2\sO-, containing the functional group \sS(=O)2\sO-|auto=1, where R is typically an organyl group, amino group or a halogen atom.
+In organosulfur chemistry, a sulfonate is a salt or anion of a sulfonic acid.
+The formula for this functional group is RSO3-.
 Sulfonates are the conjugate bases of sulfonic acids.
 Sulfonates are generally stable in water, non-oxidizing, and colorless.
-Many useful compounds and even some biochemicals feature sulfonates.
+Many useful compounds and even some biochemicals are sulfonates.
+Most detergents and surfactants are sulfonates.
+These include alkylbenzene sulfonates, 𝛼-olefin sulfonates, and paraffin sulfonates.

+Preparation

+Sulfonates are generally prepared by deprotonation (neutralization) of sulfonic acids.
+Because sulfonic acids are strong acids, they spontaneously convert to sulfonates when dissolved in water: